-What is brute force attack and how to prevent this attack?
+What is a brute force attack and how to prevent this attack?

 How a brute force attack is done?

-Most of the time a brute force attack is successfully held via the default FTP access on the server, means a user can login to your FTP account with default cPanel login details, which is not recommended.
+Most of the time a brute force attack is successfully held via the default FTP access on the server, which means a user can log in to your FTP account with default cPanel login details, which is not recommended.

 For example, if you create an account mcwilson.com on the server, it creates a username with 8 characters by default, which is mcwilson.
-So, this is the default cPanel format which is used for all.
-This makes easy to know the username.
-Then the brute force is made on the passwords, which makes it easy for them to get into the account.
+So, this is the default cPanel format that is used for all.
+This makes it easy to know the username.
+Then brute force is made on the passwords, which makes it easy for them to get into the account.

-This is why most of the web hosting providers will not recommend you to use the default ftp access which is same as cPanel login details.
+This is why most of the web hosting providers will not recommend you to use the default FTP access which is the same as cPanel login details.

 How to prevent brute force attacks?